Bylaws of the International Association of

 Section 6.
 Chapter Status and Reporting

 A. The active status of all chapters will be reviewed on an annual basis at the time of the annual meeting.
-By February 28 of each year, each chapter president will submit in a standard IALEIA format both an annual report of chapter activities and a full report of the chapter’s financial transactions to the International.
+By February 28 of each year, each chapter president will submit in the standard IALEIA format a full report of the chapter’s financial transactions to the International Treasurer, and an annual report of chapter activities to the International Director.

 B. If a chapter has no regular members as chapter officers and/or no chapter meetings, and/or does not submit the reports stipulated in Chapter IX, Section 6, Subsection A, and/or fails to meet U.S. Internal Revenue regulations for 501 (c) 3 organizations, the IALEIA Board will review the chapter’s status and take appropriate action based on pertinent sections of the IALEIA Policy Manual.